capri-xiyue/llm-d/guides/inference-scheduling/README.md

 <!-- TAB: Standalone Option -->
 #### Standalone Option
-With this option, inference scheduler is deployed along with a sidecar Envoy proxy without any Gateway provider usage.
+With this option, the inference scheduler is deployed along with a sidecar Envoy proxy instead of a proxy provisioned using the Kubernetes Gateway API.

 To deploy as a standalone inference scheduler, use the `-e standalone` flag, ex: